ceph/ceph/doc/rbd/rbd-nomad.rst

 Configure ceph-csi
 ==================

-Setup Ceph Client Authentication
+Ceph Client Authentication Setup
 --------------------------------

-Create a new user for nomad and `ceph-csi`.
+Create a new user for Nomad and `ceph-csi`.
 Execute the following command and record the generated key:

 .. code-block:: console